All the New Movies You Can Stream Early While Theaters Are Closed

 Warner Bros. has moved up the digital release date for Just Mercy, the SAG Award-nominated film from Short Term 12 director Destin Daniel Cretton.
 The film, based on a real-life story, stars Michael B. Jordan as Bryan Stevenson, a defense attorney working to exonerate death row inmate Walter McMillian, played by Jamie Foxx.

-Availability: Just Mercy is now available to own digitally and be available digitally and on-demand from cable and satellite providers and select gaming consoles beginning on March 24.
+Availability: Just Mercy is now available to own digitally and On Demand from cable and satellite providers and select gaming consoles.

 Onward